Blue Hawk (roller coaster): Ride experience

 Blue Hawk uses two 28-passenger trains, each with seven cars carrying four passengers in two rows of two seats.
 Riders are held in place using vest-style restraints.
-As Blue Hawk departs the station, it turns to the right, dropping slightly before another right turn to start up the 122-foot-tall lift hill.
+As Blue Hawk departs the station, it turns to the right, dropping slightly before another right turn to start up the 122 ft lift hill.
 Upon cresting the lift, the roller coaster dives downward to the right before swooping up into the first major element, a two-inversion butterfly.
 Exiting the butterfly, the train enters a wide-radius 270-degree curve to the left, setting up the third inversion, a reverse sidewinder.

 Blue Hawk climbs a gentle slope before making a U-turn to the left and entering its final element, a double corkscrew.
 After completing the final inversion, the train banks to the left and passes very close to the station and under the reverse sidewinder, then turns right prior to entering the main brake run.
 The train exits the brakes and makes a final U-turn to the right to set up the return to the station.